ethereum/execution-apis/src/engine/specification.md

 4. If any of the above fails due to errors unrelated to the client software's normal `SYNCING` status, the client software **MUST** return an error.

+5. In the event of multiple calls to this method in an asynchronous context, client software **MUST** ultimately resolve the chain-head and/or payload build process to the `engine_forkchoiceUpdated` call with the highest JSON-RPC request ID.

 ### engine_getPayload

 #### Request